CE-Programming/asm-docs/pages/tutorials/asm/libcreation.md

 # Creating your header file

 When you assemble your library, a header file is automatically generated for you.
-However, it assumes that all function's return type is void, and recieves no arguments.
-It is up to you to change these prototypes yourself, in order to match how your library functions actually work.

-Here is a sample header file in its generated form.
-Notice that if the function *sampleFunc* is prototyped incorrectly, you **must** change it in order to use it correctly.
+Here's an example one.
+Header guards are automatically inserted, along with some extra comment space.
+The *#pragmas* are used by the compiler; I wouldn't worry too much over what they do.

 ```
 /***************************************************